HOW TO HEATMOLD

 Make sure you use a trustworthy oven, that actually heats up to the set temperature.
 Some ovens tend to pre-heat by using a higher temperature.
 Preheat the oven and make sure you check the internal temperature in the oven before placing your boot in the oven.
 You can use an oven thermometer to check the temperature.
 Do not own an oven thermometer?
 We offer one here.

 When placing the boot in the oven, make sure it does not touch any metal parts in the oven, since these tend to reach higher temperatures.
-You can place the boot on a piece of undyed/unprinted cardboard (for instance, from the skate box your skates arrived in).
+You can place the boot on a piece of undyed/unprinted cardboard (for instance, from the skate box your skates arrived in) or use the Adapt heatmolding bag.

 Heatmolding to improve the fit: if you want to make your skates feel like you have already skated them a few times you can heatmold the boot to make the padding form to your feet.